zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 longer contaminated, no longer strongly contaminated, no longer contaminated closely.
 Has been separated, has left, has been liberated, has been separated from the bondage, he is limited by separation Stay in the heart."
-To be like a red lotus who is not contaminated with water, you should walk alone like a rhino horn.
+To be like a red lotus who is not contaminated with water, you should walk alone like a rhinoceros.

 Because of that, that single enlightened personSay: